 Data science tasks in healthcare can be classified in three categories (Miguel A Hernán, J. Hsu, and Healy, 2019; OHDSI, 2021; Doutreligne et al., 2023): description, prediction, counterfactual prediction.

-Approriate care is a decision making problem: the right care by the right provider to the right patient, at the right time
+In clinical care we are want to give appropriate care: the right care by the right provider to the right patient, at the right time.
+This is a decision making problem highly amenable to counterfactual prediction analyses.

 Association, 2015.

+Meanwhile Electronic Health Records (EHR) are receiving increasing attention for estimating causal effects.
+Despite Randomized Control Trials (RCT) remaining the gold standard to evaluate treatment effect, EHR are interesting opportunities to research effectiveness of treatments in routine care data, generalize RCT findings to a broader population, to explore treatment heterogeneity on subgroups Mant, 1999, and to gain first insights at smaller costs than RCTs (Black, 1996; Bosdriesz et al., 2020).
+Moreover, EHR data is well suited to measure the impact of health policies or changes in professional guidelines.
+However, many pitfalls can be encountered in such studies/are inherent to these observational studies which calls for/requires a clear framework.

 This calls for proper methodology to rate appropriateness by counterbalancing expected health benefit linked to an intervention with its negative consequences Brook et al., 1986.
-We will thus focus on counterfactual prediction, more precisely on treatment effect estimation, letting aside other causal problems such as causal discovery.
+We will thus propose a framework for counterfactual prediction in EHR data, more precisely on treatment effect estimation.
 However, the same preprocessing framework can be useful for descriptive and predictive tasks.

-Electronic Health Records (EHR) are receiving increasing attention for estimating causal effects Despite Randomized Control Trials (RCT) remaining the gold standard to evaluate treatment effect, EHR are interesting opportunities for: effectiveness of treatments for routine care data, generalizability, first insights at smaller costs than RCTs (Black, 1996; Bosdriesz et al., 2020), exploring treatment heterogeneity on subgroups Mant, 1999.
-Moreover EHR data is more adapted to measure the impact of health policies or the diffusion of professional guidelines.
-However, these types of interventions are more subtle to define than drug effects.
-Reasonning on such interventions thus requires a clear framework to avoid multiple pitfall inherent to observational studies.

 1.2 Related work

 Tutorials on causal inference from a data centered perspective TODO: sumz this up.
 Main idea is no tutorial on causal inference from EHR data (temporal).